numberoverzero/bloop/docs/user/models.rst

     table_query = engine.query(Model)
     index_query = engine.query(Model.some_index)

-Queries are constructed by chaining methods together- including key conditions, filter conditions, select methods, and properties to enable consistent reads and control query order.
+Queries are constructed by chaining methods together.
+This includes key conditions, filter conditions, select methods, and properties to enable consistent reads and control query order.

 Because each chained call returns a copy of the query, it's possible to create re-usable base queries::